tylerjssmith/website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Icahn School of Medicine at Mount Sinai
+- name: Mount Sinai School of Medicine
   url: https://icahn.mssm.edu/about/departments/environmental-public-health

 # Short bio (displayed in user profile at end of posts)